CCMMMA/wacommplusplus/README.md

 mpirun -n np ./wacommplusplus
 ```

-NB: the overall performance are strictly influenced by the architecture used.
+NB: the overall performance is strictly influenced by the architecture used.

 # Data sources
-The Center for Marine and atmosphere Modeling and Monitoring Applicationtions (CMMMA, http://meteo.uniparthenope.it) produces data in a routinary fashion.
+The Center for Monitoring and Modelling Marine and Atmosphere applicationtions (CMMMA, http://meteo.uniparthenope.it) produces data in a routinary fashion.

 Data is available via OPeNDAP server (http://data.meteo.uniparthenope.it/opendap/opendap/) and via HTTP server (http://api.meteo.uniparthenope.it/files/).
-Simulations produced by the Regional Ocean Model System (ROMS) set up on the Campania Region (Italy) are avaliable here: http://api.meteo.uniparthenope.it/files/rms3/d03/history/
+Simulations produced by the Regional Ocean Model System (ROMS) set up in the Campania Region (Italy) are available here: http://api.meteo.uniparthenope.it/files/rms3/d03/history/

-Data are stored as NetCDF files with a semantic consistent naming convetion.
+Data are stored as NetCDF files with a semantic consistent naming convention.
 Those data can be used to drive the WaComM++ model.